Floating block method for quantum Monte Carlo simulations: Methods

 \section{Methods}

-Reviews of auxiliary-field lattice Monte Carlo simulations are given in Ref.~\cite{Dean:2009,lähde2019nuclear}.
+Reviews of auxiliary-field lattice Monte Carlo simulations are given in Ref.~\cite{Dean:2009,lahde2019nuclear}.
 We start with an initial state and propagate it over a large but finite number of time steps, which we denote by $L_t$.
 In each of these time steps, we multiply the current state by the transfer matrix $M = \exp(-H(c)\Delta t)$.
 For notational simplicity, we omit the normal ordering symbols $::$ that should enclose each transfer matrix.
 From the data we obtain from different $L_t$, we can extrapolate to infinite time.

 Consider a family of Hamiltonians of the form $H(c) = H_0 + cH_1$.
 For the lattice simulations presented here, we consider two independent parameters, but the formalism is the same.
-We are interested in performing calculation at some target value point $c = c_t$, using the training data at $c = \{c_1,\cdots,c_k\}$.
-With a finite $L_t$ number of time steps, we write Eq.~\eqref{Eq:H_over_N} as,
+We are interested in performing calculations at some target value point $c = c_t$, using the training data at $c = \{c_1,\cdots,c_k\}$.
+For a finite number of time steps, $L_t$, we write Eq.~\eqref{Eq:H_over_N} as